-Only serum samples are acceptable for HIV testing on a routine basis.
+Serologic screening for human immunodeficiency virus (HIV) infection is available only through designated counseling and testing sites.
+Only serum samples are acceptable for HIV testing.
 Specimens submitted to the Virology/Serology Unit must be accompanied by a fully completed HIV OCR scannable submission form.
 Failure to supply the requested information may result in significantly delayed specimen testing.
 Improperly submitted specimens will be stored for ten days pending verbal and/or written notification of the submitter.
 Unless alternate arrangements are initiated by the submitter upon notification of specimen rejection, the specimen will be discarded at the end of the holding period.

 A full 3 mL of serum should be submitted for HIV testing.
 Aseptically collect whole blood in a red top tube or in a serum separator tube.
 Let specimen stand 30 minutes to ensure complete clotting of the blood.
 Centrifuge for 5-10 minutes at 1,000-1,500 xg.
-Transfer serum to a well constructed plastic screw capped vial with threads on the outside.
+Transfer serum to a well constructed plastic screw-capped vial with threads on the outside.
 Serum transport tubes should not be overfilled past the 3.0 mL line on the tubes.
 Excessively hemolyzed or extremely lipemic sera are unacceptable for HIV assays.
 Specimens which are not acceptable for testing will be reported UNSATISFACTORY.

 Scannable forms should be placed inside an envelope with cardboard to ensure that the form arrives at the lab without folds, tears or wrinkles and the return address and collection date should be recorded on the envelope in the marked space in the upper left-hand corner.
 Specimens should be placed inside a plastic bag and then placed into the mailer marked "CTS Serology" and the return address and date of collection entered on the outside in the marked space.
-If Courier service is used, the appropriate barcode should be affixed to the front of the envelope and both the envelope with the scannable forms and the specimen mailer should then be placed inside a large plastic bag and sealed.
+If courier service is used, the appropriate courier barcode should be affixed to the front of the envelope and both the envelope with the scannable forms and the specimen mailer should then be placed inside a large plastic bag and sealed.
 Specimens for other laboratory services should not be placed in this bag.
-Specimens can be shipped at ambient temperatures.
+Specimens can be shipped at ambient temperature.

 The following chart provides information regarding turn-around-times and interpretations.
 A brief statement of the "normal" values for each assay is given under the heading "Negative Reference Range".

-|Test||Test Method||Negative Reference Range||Turn-Around-Time|
+|Test||Test Method||Negative Reference Range||Turnaround Time|

-|Human Immunodeficiency virus type 1 (Groups M & O) and type 2 antibodies||EIA-Qualitative||No antibody detected||10 working days|
+|Human Immunodeficiency Virus type 1 (Groups M & O) and type 2 antibodies; HIV p24 antigen||IA-Qualitative||No antibody or p24 antigen detected||2 working days|

-|Human Immunodeficiency virus type 1 antibody||Western blot-Qualitative||No antibody detected||5 working days|
+|Human Immunodeficiency Virus type 1||Rapid EIA-Qualitative||No antibody detected||2 working days|

-|Human Immunodeficiency virus type 1 RNA||Nucleic Acid Amplification Test (NAAT)-Qualitative||No HIV-1 RNA detected||10 working days|
+|Human Immunodeficiency Virus type 1 RNA||Nucleic Acid Amplification Test (NAAT)-Qualitative||No HIV-1 RNA detected||5 working days|